Small Business Grants & Incentives

 The Large Investment Incentive Requires a minimum total project cost (private investment) of $750,000 into a commercial property that has been deemed to have significant economic, historical, and/or cultural value to the City of Abbeville and that without a substantial and immediate public/private investment would likely deteriorate beyond a usable condition not only rendering the commercial property in question nonviable and in a blighted condition, but also damaging the value and viability of surrounding properties as well.

 Justification: Having recognized that the establishment, growth, and success of a small business is first predicated on market demand for the products or services being provided, as well as sound management and financial stability; it has also been recognized by the City that the Business Incentives outlined in this plan will facilitate a business friendly climate while helping City businesses reinvest in themselves, jumpstarting new private investment, unlocking the City’s economic potential, and ensuring that the City’s Economy is positioned for future growth.

 The City began accepting applications for its incentives in FY 2019.
-Eligible businesses and commercial property owners will submit an application, which will contain the intended use of Funds, to the City by September 30th each year (Should the 30th fall on a weekend, applications will be due the following Monday).
+Eligible businesses and commercial property owners will submit an application, which will contain the intended use of Funds, to the City by the application deadline for that year.
 This application process will be available entirely online with paper copies available as well.
-Applications will then be reviewed by designated staff 6 members appointed by the City Manager.
+Applications will then be reviewed by designated staff members appointed by the City Manager.
 Priority will be determined based on need and other selection criteria discussed in further detail below.
 Submission of an application is NOT a guarantee of Funding.
 Find individual applications here: https://www.abbevillecitysc.com/331/Small-Business-Grants

 Eligible Applicants for Grants are as follows:

 - The recipient business or property must be located within the city limits of the City of Abbeville.

 - The businesses must be for-profit.